gaspa93/googlemaps-scraper/README.md

   `python scraper.py --N 50`

 generates a csv file containing last 50 reviews of places present in _urls.txt_

-In current implementation, the CSV file is handled as an external function, so if you want to change path and/or name of output file, you need to modify that function.

 Additionally, other parameters can be provided:
 - `--place`: boolean value that allows to scrape POI metadata instead of reviews (default: false)